Christ-Mind-Teachings/cmi-wom/_early/ign.md

 to speak, when to act and when not to act.
 Resting into the quiet of your own unknowing allows Life to reveal itself through you and to you.
-But what is revealed will not be perceived as your own and you will understand that you can taken no credit for what unfolds through you.
+But what is revealed will not be perceived as your own and you will understand that you can take no credit for what unfolds through you.
 And you will say as I once said,

 > Why do you call me good even when miracles are done through me?
 There